 - Internalized Homophobia: Gays who hate themselves and/or believe they have to do destructive things like having lots of unsafe sex with strangers because they have been taught that "that's how gay people are".
 For the non-internalized version, see Heteronormative Crusader.

 - Internalized Sexism: Women or men hating themselves simply for being born into a certain gender, or deny themselves everything that doesn't fit into a very narrow gender role.
 (This hatred is about a belief that the gender is inferior or evil or "supposed to behave" in a very limited way, not about being a Transsexual and actually desiring to be another sex.)
+All Men Are Perverts or All Women Are Lustful might be used as excuses.
 For the non-internalized version, see He-Man Woman Hater and Does Not Like Men.
 See also Female Misogynist.

 - Internalized Racism: People hating themselves for their genetic ancestry or ethnicity, or reduce themselves to racial stereotypes.
 For the non-internalized version, see Racist Grandma.